Culinary Arts

 Program Admission Requirements:

-2. Met minimum math requirements (qualified for MATH 82X or placing into Math Level 2); and
+• Demonstrate math competency (qualify for MATH 82X or Math Level 2)

 PROFESSIONAL LICENSURE PROGRAM